 Plan Your Visit

 White Sands National Park is located near the White Sands Missile Range.
-During occasional missile tests and the park and Highway 70 are closed.
-Before you visit, can call the national park at 575-479-6124 or check their website to determine if there is a missile test scheduled.
+During missile tests the park and Highway 70 are closed.
+Before your visit, call the national park at 575-479-6124 or check their website to determine if there is a test scheduled.

 READ MORE ⇒ The Ultimate Pet Friendly American Road Trip

 There are several pet friendly hotels and campgrounds in Alamogordo (15 miles northeast of the park) to choose from.
 We opted for a broader selection of pet friendly options in Las Cruces (54 miles west of the park).
 Our favorite area RV park is Hacienda – it’s convenient, well-maintained, the staff is friendly, and it’s walking distance to the dog friendly patio and superb pizza and pasta at Luna Rossa Winery and Pizzeria!

 Located between Carlsbad Caverns and White Sands is the charming town of Cloudcroft.
 Perched at 8,600 feet in the Sacramento Mountains, skiing is the primary draw here.

 But with its location in the Lincoln National Forest, Cloudcroft also has some spectacular scenery and hiking!
 We LOVE the national forests for being so pet friendly – and there are miles of great trails here to explore.

 In the late 1800’s steam locomotives coming from Alamogordo climbed nearly 4,000 to reach Cloudcroft.
 Now a Rails-to-Trails runs the 65-mile route, winding along ridges, clinging to ledges, and crossing old wooden railroad trestles that span the mountain canyons.